Drakhuze/pintu_web_apps/README.md

 ## Foldering

 - ./assets/        : Icon or picture that is used in the project.
 - ./components/    : Layout that is used is stored here.
 - ./constants/     : Stored global variable.
+- ./hooks/         : Storing hooks to call API.
 - ./interfaces/    : Contain interfaces that is used.
 - ./pages/         : Main layout folder.
 - ./styles/        : CSS or Styling components.
+- ./utilities/     : Useful functions that are used globally.

 ## Contact